Tampa International Airport: Service building

 When the airport opened its doors in 1971, the service building went into operation as well.
-It housed the very first communications center, police dispatch, employee cafeteria and maintenance locker rooms.
+It housed the first communications center, police dispatch, employee cafeteria and maintenance locker rooms.
 The building is located across from the Red Baggage and Ticketing levels.
 It was primarily intended to house mechanical equipment such as the chiller plant and electrical transformers.
 Since then it has been expanded to two levels which was in the original design in 1968.
 Today it houses the original facilities with the addition of offices, rental car counters, badging and a receptionist desk.
 The police department/lost and found has a lobby on level two (ticketing level) for walk-in lost & found requests.

 Ground transportation

 On February 14, 2018, a new 2.6-million-square-foot Rental Car Center with space for 5,300 vehicles, was opened to the public.
 The new combined service and maintenance facility is located near the southern edge of airport property and is connected to the terminal via a new train called SkyConnect.
+Unlike the landside/airside shuttles, SkyConnect uses Mitsubishi Crystal Mover vehicles.
+The trains run between the three stations in a pinched-loop configuration.
 Passengers on most domestic flights also have the ability to check their luggage inside the Rental Car Center.
 Rental car services were originally located adjacent to the Landside terminal, near the long-term-parking structure; however, relocation was necessary to accommodate more cars and rental car companies as the facilities were at or near capacity.

 On the southwest end of the Rental Car Center is a canopy and platform that is used for both Hillsborough Area Regional Transit and Pinellas Suncoast Transit Authority bus services.
 The bus hub is accessible via a bank of elevators that connect directly to the Rental Car Center and is steps away from the SkyConnect station.
 With the upcoming 2nd phase of expansion at the airport, the intent is to expand upon the existing platform to eventually allow bus services from Pasco and perhaps even Hernando Counties to connect into the airport directly.
 The land immediately to the south of the Rental Car Center can also be configured for future light rail or commuter rail services if plans come to fruition.